HomeKia

 VIP lounge seats

-Kia’s warranties rank among the best.
-Bumper-to-bumper coverage is five years or 60,000 miles, whichever comes first.
-This also includes roadside assistance.
-Powertrain coverage extends to 10 years or 100,000 miles.
+Kia’s warranties are the best in this class.
+Bumper-to-bumper coverage is five years or 60,000 miles, whichever happens first, including roadside assistance.
+Powertrains are covered for 10 years or 100,000 miles.

 Safety Ratings